htdebeer/pandocomatic/documentation/pandocomatic_configuration.md

 4. `recursive`
 5. `follow-links`

-The latter three are used only when running pandocomatic to convert a directory tree.
+The latter three are used only when converting a whole directory tree with pandocomatic.
 These are discussed in the next sub section.

 The first setting, `data-dir` (String), tells pandocomatic where its *data directory* is.
 You can also specify the *pandocomatic data directory*